Quarterly Performance Review Guide & Template (July 2026)

 Ladder up performance to objectives.
 This allows your employee to see themselves as part of something bigger and empowers them to understand their role in the company.

 It also makes feedback more objective.
-When you’re looking at performance based on goals, rather than performance based on opinion, it becomes less personal and easier to digest constructive feedback.
+When you’re looking at performance based on goals, and not on opinion, it becomes less personal and easier to digest constructive feedback.

 3. Wins, strengths, and growth opportunities

 Positive feedback is equally as important as constructive feedback.
 Everybody likes to be recognized!
-Finding ways to show your employee that they’re appreciated and highlighting achievements can reinforce their experience.
+Finding ways to show your employee that they’re appreciated and calling out achievements can reinforce their experience.
 It can encourage repeat performance in critical areas.

 Don’t only talk about the past — look forward to the future too and discuss career growth opportunities and goals based on strengths.